mihaiconstantin/sample-size-workshop/index.md

 ## 📊 Learning Objectives

-The workshop provides a *road map* on how to determine the sample size in IL designs.
+The workshop provides a *road map* on how to determine the sample size in intensive longitudinal designs.
 Upon course completion, participants will:

 - be familiar with methods for conducting power analysis for $\text{AR}(1)$ and
-  $\text{VAR}(1)$ models in $N = 1$ intensive longitudinal designs
+  $\text{VAR}(1)$ models in $N = 1$ and multilevel intensive longitudinal designs
-- understand the different steps of the simulation-based power analysis approach
+- understand the key differences between simulation-based and analytical power analysis approaches
-- be able to implement existing tool for conducting power analysis for
+- be able to leverage existing tools for conducting power analysis for
-  $\text{AR}(1)$ and $\text{VAR}(1)$ models in $N = 1$ intensive longitudinal
+  $\text{AR}(1)$ and $\text{VAR}(1)$ for intensive longitudinal designs
-  designs
-- be familiar with an new methods for conducting sample size analysis based on criteria different than statistical power (e.g., predictive accuracy or sensitivity)
+- be familiar with new methods for conducting sample size analysis based on criteria different than statistical power (e.g., predictive accuracy or sensitivity)